Nov 2014, AutoPIPE V8i 09.06.01.10

 Typical units: Ft (mm)

 AutoPIPE will display the default joint length components in each of the global axis coordinate directions in these fields, based on the direction of the previous component.
-Another words, the distance between Flexible joints end point connections while being installed or not under operating (temperature, pressure, etc..) loads.
+Another words, the distance between Flexible joints end point connections is that distance when the joint is being installed or when the joint is not under operating (temperature, pressure, etc..) loads.

 Amount of resistance for change in axial length of the bellows from its free length in a direction parallel to its longitudinal axis.